Select Page

 What level are the camps?

-4**** Terrain-Focused Snowboard Camps are for aimed at advanced riders.
-To join these camps you must have been on a 3*** camp previously, or ridden with one of coaches in another capacity.
-These camps help you take big steps in your riding progression, in a super-positive group culture with other riders looking to push their abilities in specific terrain.
+Our two-week Terrain-Focused Snowboard Camps help you take big steps in your riding progression, in a super-positive group culture with other riders looking to push their abilities in specific terrain.
 You might be progressing on to bigger jumps in the park or working on airing out of the halfpipe.
 You might be learning to euro carve or get your powder slashes locked in.
 Your goals can be varied, but try to pick a camp that is focused on the environment you wish to progress in (e.g. steeps).
 A lot of Level One and Two certified instructors join these camps to help them progress to their next level of certification.

-5***** Snowboard Instructor Training camps are aimed at certified instructors, aiming towards their next level of certification.
+Snowboard Instructor Training camps are aimed at certified instructors, aiming towards their next level of certification.
 They are tailored specifically to high levels of certification and include a range of on and off-snow training opportunities.
-Each camp has a minimum level of certification required to join.
+These camps develop all the necessary teaching, riding and analysis skills to focus on the next level of certification.

 How many people per group on the camps?